tomasggrdev/cheat-sheets/README.md

 # cheat-sheets
-contains a variety of topics appoiments
+this repository contains notes about topics I study